 Have another question?
 Advice on answers?
-Comments?
-Tell us below — or at retreat — or anywhere! — and we’ll try to add it here.
+A comment?
+Tell us through the contact form — or at retreat — or anywhere! — and we’ll try to add it here.

 - It’s hard to speak to the costs and needs of different retreat centers.
 Also, some places have a lot more funding than we do!
 Khao Tham has no other funding.
 All costs of running the Center are from donations by members of each retreat.
 This is part of our practice

-- Bt 5,000 is the suggested amount of donation, based on the costs of maintaining one retreatant.
+- Bt 5,000 is the suggested amount of donation, based on the costs of maintaining one retreatant for ten days.
 Money can never be a condition of dhamma, and nobody is ever turned away for lack of funds; you can talk to Tookata about your needs.
 (We hope that those who have less can be helped by those who have more!)

 - Read more about donating.

 - Our hard-working cook just doesn’t have the resources to make special meals.
 But the food at Khao Tham is simple and healthy, and quite a lot of it doesn’t contain those things.
 Many different dishes are served at one meal.
 So you can pick from the things that are right for you.

 - Also, the tradition we are following emphasizes acceptance of everything that occurs around us.
 Part of that is accepting whatever we are given — this is why Thai monks and other practitioners even eat meat when it is given to them.

 - If your dietary needs are seriously health- or life-threatening, you may want to think if Khao Tham is the right place for you.

 - Yes they do.
 The core of Buddhism, the thing we are trying to learn, is acceptance of everything that occurs around us.
 Part of that is accepting whatever we are given — this is why Thai monks even eat meat when it is given to them, so they don’t cause extra work for others in making special food for them.